What is Collateralized Mortgage Obligations?

 #2 – Overcollateralization

 This refers to a situation of credit enhancement where the principal value of CMOs issued is far less than the total value of underlying mortgages.
-This renders the CMOS over collateralized where do not experience losses until the value of mortgages falls below the principal of CMOs, leading to under collateralization.
+This renders the CMOS over collateralized where it does not experience losses until the value of mortgages falls below the principal of CMOs, leading to under collateralization.
 This condition is common in the case of subprime loans.

 #3 – Excess spread